 I also need to make it equally as clear that compassion is not the same thing as accepting, turning a blind eye to, ignoring or putting up with this kind of behavior, especially where it is harmful to another individual.
 At their least harmful, energy vampires will drain your energy and deplete your emotional, mental and biological health.
 At their most harmful, energy vampires can cause real psychological, emotional and (in the worst cases) physical damage.
 In any event, the behavior needs to be nipped in the bud before the damage becomes too great.

 How to deal with the energy vampires in your life

 Spotting an energy vampire is one thing – dealing with them is another.
 Burning bridges is one approach, but in most cases it’s not practical, not possible, or even necessary.
-And no – you cannot change a person.
+And no – you cannot change another person.
+The only person’s behavior you can be responsible for is your own.
 So how do you deal with an energy vampire in a loving, compassionate way without having to cut them off or let them suck you dry?

 #1: The First Step Is Awareness

-Once you understand how the behaviour of an energy vampire affects you, half the battle is won.
-The behavioural pattern becomes predictable and you will be able, to some degree, to anticipate and sidestep.
+Once you understand how the behavior of an energy vampire affects you, half the battle is won.
+The behavioral pattern becomes predictable and you will be able, to some degree, to anticipate and sidestep.

 Know where your lines are – at what point do you feel triggered, put upon or attacked?
 That’s your boundary.
 Now defend it.
-Remember, you can’t change a person: it’s up to them to identify their own behaviour and make a change.
-What you can do, however, is be responsible for your own behaviour and how you choose to respond.
+Remember, you can’t change a person: it’s up to them to identify their own behavior and make a change, if they choose to.
+What you can do, however, is be responsible for your own behavior and how you choose to respond to them.